 But curiously, he didn’t disappear entirely one day the way that Dr. Simpson and the squirrel did.
 Instead, he came home less and less often.
 He started by staying out overnight.
 Then it stretched to a couple days.
 But he’d show back up, and shoulder up to eat the dog food out of the bowl with Puppy, they were great friends.
 They’d chow down together, exchange pleasantries, and then he’d disappear for another couple days.
 Then his absences grew longer and longer, and one day he stopped coming back to eat at all.

-And late one afternoon, with the golden sunlight slanting far and low across the fields, we saw The Skunk sitting out on that hillside, just sitting at the top of the field below the fir trees and looking at the ranch house.
+And late one afternoon, with the golden sunlight slanting far and low across the fields, we saw The Skunk sitting out on that hillside you see in the picture, just sitting at the top of the field below the fir trees and looking at the ranch house.

 And that would have been the end of it too, just as it was with Dr. Simpson the owl, and the flying squirrel … but for the next couple years, a few times every year, always in the early evening, I would see The Skunk at that favorite spot of his on the hillside, where he would sit, and look just across the little valley to the where the ranch house lights shone out through the windows.
 From there he could hear the shouts of us kids, and see the people come and go in the evening.
 He’d just sit there and watch us for a while, and then the next time I looked up, he’d be gone.
 I don’t recall ever seeing him arriving at that spot or leaving that spot, I’d just look up one evening and he’d be there, and I’d watch him sit there.
 I always loved to see him, and then after a while, I’d look up and he’d be gone.